eloquent/cosmos/README.md

 echo $symbol->relativeToContext($context); // outputs '\NamespaceA\NamespaceE\SymbolD'
 ```

-## Generating an optimal resolution context for a set of symbols
+## Generating an optimal resolution context

 *Cosmos* can generate an optimal resolution context for a given set of symbols
 to be used: